If you think your beanie looks a little unappealing, maybe you can fix it by adding a fluffy crochet pompom?

 And *poof* now you have your own crochet pompom!
 It may look a little different from the usual yarn pompom but it adds the same effect.

-We found a video that demonstrates how to make this fluffy crochet pompom.
+We found a video that demonstrates how to make a crochet pompom.
 Just a note though, British terms are used in this video.

 Crochet Pompoms Projects

-Now that we know how to make our own crochet pompoms, let’s go over some projects where you can use the crochet pompoms.
+Now that we know how to make a crochet pompom, let’s go over some projects where you can use the crochet pompoms.

 Free Easter Bunny Sweater Pattern